numtel/voice-coder/README.md

 > banana

-Last transcription was actually meant for Sam to do full rewrite
+Last transcription was actually meant for Sam to do rewrite on selection/full document

 > avocado